Dr Sofie YUNG Shuk Fei

 Infertility

-Obstetrics and GynaecologyUrologyReproductive Medicine
+Obstetrics and GynaecologyReproductive Medicine Urology

 In medical terms, infertility refers to the inability to achieve pregnancy after one year of regular, unprotected sexual intercourse.
 This definition applies to women under the age of 35.
 For women aged 35 and older, the medical community typically recommends seeking professional help if pregnancy has not been achieved within six months due to the decline in fertility with age.